pacineee/Tour-Project/README.md

 - JavaScript
 - PHP
 - MySQL
-- **N.B**: This travel project has a well functioning booking form if it doesn't work it maybe due to wrong database setup.
-Means it might require double checking.
+- **N.B**: This travel project I use pure CSS, pure JavaScript, and Pure PHP.
+Only Swipper JS used for some image slides.

 [Back To The Top](#Tour-Project)